 How Much Does it Cost and What's Included?

 While the cost and package will depend on what the planner is offering, couples can consider the details of the wedding covered.
 And with costs for bigger budget items (like an epic floral arch!) split between couples, the bill means more bang for your buck.

-To give you an idea, take a look at Kay's current package for a micro wedding in Dallas on April 25, 2021.
-It costs $6,850—a fraction of the average cost of a wedding today, which is $28,964, according to the 2020 Brides American Wedding Study—and includes:
+To give you an idea, take a look at Kay's package for a micro wedding in Dallas on April 25, 2021.
+It cost $6,850—a fraction of the average cost of a wedding today, which is $28,964, according to the 2020 Brides American Wedding Study—and includes: